(1,1) almost L-space knots: Proof of the main theorem

+\begin{proposition} Virtually almost coherent diagrams represent almost L-space knots.
+Moreover, for such knots, the knot Floer complex in the exceptional spin$^c$ structure consists of a staircase direct summed with a box with length $1$. \end{proposition} \begin{proof} Let $\gamma$ and $\eta$ be the two inconsistent arcs in the lower and upper planes, respectively.
+There are two cases depending on whether $\gamma$ and $\eta$ share a common end point or not.

 First consider the case in which $\gamma$ and $\eta$ have no common end point.
 Let $\partial \gamma = \{b, d\}$ and $\partial \eta = \{c, e \}.$ Observe that one of the end points of $\gamma$ is between $c$ and $e$; let it be $b.$ Without loss of generality, we may assume that $d$ is to the right of $b$ and $c$ is to the right of $e.$ This is depicted in Figure \ref{fig: noshare} \subref{subfig: noshare_1}.
-Note that the remainder of the diagram is graphic to the right of $e$ and to the left of $d$.
-Moreover, the predecessor/successor of $d$ (the one other than $b$) must be outside the interval $[e,d]$ on $\wa$, because otherwise there will be at least $2$ basepoints in the bigon formed by $\gamma$ and $\wa.$ The corresponding statement holds for $e.$ Thus the differentials in the diagram satisfy
+Note that the remainder of the diagram is graphic to the right of $e$ and to the left of $d$. {Let $f$ denote the other intersection point adjacent to $d$.
+Then $f$} must be outside the interval $[e,d]$ on $\wa$, because otherwise there will be at least $2$ basepoints in the bigon formed by $\gamma$ and $\wa.$ {Similarly $g$ must be located outside the interval $[e,d]$ on $\wa$, where $g$ is the other intersection point adjacent to $e$.} Thus the differentials in the diagram satisfy

-The subcomplex $D$ generated by $\{ a,b,c, d+e \}$ is a box with length $1.$ Truncating $\{a,b,c\}$ (as defined in Definition \ref{def:trunc}) corresponds to quotienting $D$ from $\CFKi(Y,K,s).$ Since the result of the truncation is graphic, the same argument given in the proof of \cite[Proposition 2.6]{GLV}, shows that the remaining portion of $\CFKi(Y,K,s)$ is a staircase complex.
-Therefore $\CFKi(Y,K,s)$ is the direct sum of a staircase and a box with length $1$ as required.
+{Since the rest of the curve is graphic, by Lemma \ref{le:for_proof_sufficient}, the generators $a,b,c,d$ and $e$ admit no other arrows than those depicted in Figure \ref{fig: noshare} \subref{subfig: noshare_2}.
+It follows that if we perform the filtered change of basis given by $\{d,e\}\mapsto \{d+e,e\}$, keeping everything else unchanged, this splits off a length one box summand, generated by $\{a,b,c,d+e\}.$ By Lemma \ref{le:graphic_implies_staircase} the rest of the generators $\{\cdots,e,f,g\}$ form a staircase. } Therefore $\CFKi(Y,K,s)$ is the direct sum of a staircase and a box with length $1$ as required.